zealdocs/zeal/README.md

  * Support for global hotkeys under platforms other than Linux/X11 and Windows (OSX)
  * Search enhancements - some ideas:
    1. Allow selecting subset of docsets to search in.
-   2. Substring match in case current startswith matching doesn't return anything.
-   3. Grouping of similar results (like overloaded functions)
+   2. Grouping of similar results (like overloaded functions)
-   4. Better docsets formatting (without headers, sidebars etc.)
+   3. Better docsets formatting (without headers, sidebars etc.)
  * More docsets